Ellen010/elanfinance-conseil/README.md

 ## 📌 Project Overview

-**ÉlanFinance Conseil** is a modern, professional website developed for a **real, registered financial consulting company** providing accounting, financial advisory, and strategic support services to entrepreneurs, freelancers, and small-to-medium businesses.
+**ÉlanFinance Conseil** is a modern, professional **full-stack website** developed for a **real, registered financial consulting company**.
+The platform showcases accounting, financial advisory, and strategic consulting services for entrepreneurs, freelancers, and small-to-medium businesses.

-The platform was designed to reflect the company’s core values: **clarity, trust, transparency, and regulatory compliance**, while presenting financial services in a clear, accessible, and human-centered way.
+The website was designed to reflect the company’s core values: **clarity, trust, transparency, and regulatory compliance**, while providing an intuitive, user-friendly interface and robust backend functionality for operational needs.

-This is a **production website currently live and used by the business**.
+This is a **production website currently live and used by the business**, with ongoing development and maintenance.

 </div>